 With a dab of toothpaste on your finger, run your finger along the gum line, moving your finger as if it was a toothbrush.
 You may need to place your free hand on top of your dog’s muzzle to hold his head steady as you insert your finger into his mouth.

 Some pet owners like to use a commercial “finger brush” as the next step in the progression.
-These are little rubber sleeves you can buy at most pet stores that slip over your index finger and have a short bristle pad on one side.
+You should slip these little rubber sleeves with 360-degree bristles over your index finger.
 Putting a little toothpaste on the bristle pad, slide your finger – with the finger brush on – into your pet’s mouth and move along the teeth.

-Periodically, your Veterinarian may recommend a professional cleaning for your Cavalier King Charles Spaniel’s teeth.
-Though professional cleaning can be expensive, and is performed under general anesthetic, it may be necessary to maintain your dog’s health if your at-home dental care has not adequately prevented tartar build up and gingivitis from forming
+Periodically, your Veterinarian may recommend professional cleaning for your Cavalier King Charles Spaniel’s teeth.
+Professional cleaning can be expensive and is performed under a general anesthetic.